Skip to main content

 FAQs:

-1. What is the inventory turnover ratio, and why is it important?
+1. What is the inventory turnover ratio?

 5. How can businesses improve their inventory turnover ratio?